-- has been highly refined (other than food that has an altered characteristic), where the effect of the refining process is to remove novel DNA or novel protein; - is a substance used as a processing aid or a food additive and no novel DNA or novel protein from the substance remains present in the food for sale; - is a flavouring substance present in the food in a concentration of no more than 1 g/kg (0.1%); or - is unintentionally present in the food in an amount of no more than 10 g/kg (or 1%) of each ingredient; or - is intended for immediate consumption and is prepared and sold from food premises and vending vehicles, including restaurants, take away outlets, caterers, or selfcatering institutions.

-The labelling requirements imposed by section 1.5.2-4 apply to the following in accordance with Standard 1.2.1:

-- a food for retail sale.
-Food for retail sale may include food that is not required by the Code to bear a label and is not in a package.
-In this case, subsections 1.2.1-9(2) and (3) require labelling information in section 1.5.2-4 to accompany the food or be displayed in connection with the display of the food; or - a food sold to a caterer.
-Food sold to a caterer may include food that is not required by the Code to bear a label and is not in a package.
-In this case, section 1.2.1-13 and paragraph 1.2.1-15(f) require information in section 1.5.2-4 to be provided to the caterer with the food.

-1.4 Reasons for accepting application

-The Application was accepted for assessment because:
+7 Subsection 1.5.2-4(5) defines genetically modified food to mean 'a food produced using gene technology that a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4). - is a substance used as a processing aid or a food additive and no novel DNA or novel protein from the substance remains present in the food for sale - is a flavouring substance present in the food in a concentration of no more than 1 g/kg (0.1%) - is unintentionally present in the food in an amount of no more than 10 g/kg (or 1%) of each ingredient; or - is intended for immediate consumption and is prepared and sold from food premises and vending vehicles, including restaurants, take away outlets, caterers or selfcatering institutions.
+The labelling requirements imposed by section 1.5.2-4 apply to the following in accordance with Standard 1.2.1: - a food for retail sale.
+In the case where a food for retail sale is not required by the Code to bear a label and is not in a package, subsections 1.2.1-9(2) and (3) require labelling information in section 1.5.2-4 to accompany the food or be displayed in connection with the display of the food; or - a food sold to a caterer.
+In the case where a food sold to a caterer is not required by the Code to bear a label, section 1.2.1-13 and paragraph 1.2.1-15(f) require information in section 1.5.2-4 to be provided to the caterer with the food.
+1.4 Reasons for accepting application The application was accepted for assessment because:

 - it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous application for the variation of a food regulatory measure that it ought to be rejected.

-1.5 Procedure for assessment

-The application was assessed under the General Procedure.
+1.5 Procedure for assessment The application was assessed under the General Procedure.